Gering ends season with loss to Omaha Skutt

-The top-seeded Omaha Skutt Skyhawks advanced to the Class B boys’ basketball state tournament with an 83-28 win over Gering in the B-1 District Final Saturday afternoon in Omaha.
+The top-seeded Omaha Skutt Skyhawks advanced to the Class B boys’ basketball state tournament with an 83-28 win over Gering in the B-1 District Final Saturday, Feb.
+26 in Omaha.

 It was a contest where the Gering boys were making their first trip to a district final in at least five years.
 The last time Gering was at state was in 2012 when they lost to Omaha Gross.